dankurth/flashcards_C_console/README.md

 a percentile of total correct first time in session divided by total number of questions in the session.

 This version was built using MinGW (for Windows) and gcc (for Linux).
-Further details in docs folder.